ChilliCream/workshops/crypto/docs/docs/02-backend/04-Price Charts/01-Rest.md

 # REST Endpoints

-Until now we have provided data for the ticker component of our GUI.
-Further, we have made use of the same data to create some asset list components to show the daily losers and gainers.
-In the following chapter we will focus on historical data and real-time updates.
+Until now, we have provided data for the ticker component of our GUI.
+Further, we have used the same data to create some asset list components to show the daily losers and gainers.
+The following chapter will focus on historical data and real-time data.

 During this chapter, we will cover the following topics:

 - Integrating existing infrastructure like REST services
 - Tapping into external systems to yield real-time data

-In this first part we will focus on integrating our existing REST services that provide historical price data.
+This first part will focus on integrating our existing REST services that provide historical price data.

 ## Infrastructure

 Assume that we have two existing services running in Azure.
-The first of these services aggregates the price change for predefined spans (All, Hour, Day, Week, Month, Year).
+The first of these services aggregate the price change for predefined spans (All, Hour, Day, Week, Month, Year).

-Our percentage change service can be invoked by providing a single asset symbol and a span.
+The price change service can be invoked by providing an asset symbol and a span.

 ```
 GET https://ccc-workshop-eu-functions.azurewebsites.net/api/asset/price/change?symbol=BTC&span=Day